What is Material Removal Rate (MRR)?

 But, if I am roughing, I can go bigger.
 I don’t want to make my finish cutter work too hard, but I can probably go 1.5 – 2x larger diameter with the rougher.
-That means a whole lot more MRR’s in all likelihood.
+That means a whole lot higher Material Removal Rate’s in all likelihood.

 What about indexable tooling?

 Another great idea, especially since solid end mills get a lot more expensive to run than indexables as you go up in size.
-Plus they can have much better chip clearance so that their material removal rates are almost scary.
+Plus indexable tools can have much better chip clearance so that they can run more cutting edges so their material removal rates are almost scary.